ErrorCraftLP/Crying-Obsidian/README.md

 # Crying Obsidian Mod

 Crying Obsidian was a texture in Minecraft for a project to implement a spawn-point changing block.
 It was abandoned after the introduction of beds.
-This Mod implements this block.
+This mod implements this block.

- * Note: This Mod supports the Mod [Version Checker](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2091981-version-checker-auto-update-mods-and-clean).

 ## DOWNLOAD

-You can download the Crying Obsidian Mod [here](http://errorcraftlp.github.io/download/cryingobsidian/index.html).

-## NEWEST VERSION

-* V2.0.0 for Minecraft 1.8.9
+The mod can be downloaded [here](http://errorcraftlp.github.io/download/cryingobsidian/index.html).

 ## IMPORTANT INFORMATION